-We accept that many children have unlimited and unrestricted access to the internet via mobile phone networks.
-This access means some children, whilst in our setting, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and nonWrockwardine Wood Infant School and Oakengates Nursery federation consensually, view, share pornography, and other harmful content.
-Our management of this in included in our mobile and smart technology policy.
-These incidents will be managed in line with our child-on-child procedures.
+- 315. Please see our policy on the safe use of mobile and smart technology. - 316.
+We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks.
+This access means some children, while at our setting sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.